RESEARCH PROGRAM

 Spinal Cord Physiology Lab — specializing in neurostimulation, balance & motor-control, and motion-analysis infrastructure.

-Interested in collaborating, or in joining the lab?
+Interested in collaborating, participating, or joining the lab?